-Since you have the buyer goggles on, I want you to think about what’s important.
+Now that you have your buyer goggles on, it’s time to think about what’s important.
 What do you care about?
 How do you get started?
 How do you choose between the hundreds of homes for sale?

 With that in mind, here is a list of questions you will need to answer so you can start the search for the perfect home.